davidhuwyler/LiDo/KDS/LiDo_CustomPCB/readme.txt

 - provide complete interface to gauge IC
 - check extra (alarm) pins
 - check waiting for SPI in FS driver
-- supply voltage oszillates with no battery and only USB attached?
+- verify with supply voltage oszillates with no battery and only USB attached?
 - RTC clock settings after Reset not set?
 - reset button does not work if in low power mode?
 - need glas/enclosure for light sensor?